kyleabruzzo/external_bansystem/README.md

 - Offline Ban: Enter player identifiers and ban information
 - Ban List: View, edit, or unban players from the list

+## Framework Support

+- ✅ ESX Legacy
+- ✅ QB-Core
+- ✅ Standalone (ACE Permissions)

 ## Requirements

 - oxmysql
-- ESX/QBCore
+- ESX/QB

 ## License

-This project is licensed under the [MIT License](LICENSE)
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support

-If you need help or have suggestions, please open an issue on GitHub or contact me on Discord: kyle337.
+Need help?
+Found a bug?
+Have a feature request?
+Open an issue or reach out on Discord.